ericonr/purr-c/README.md

 It has a built-in "navigation" mechanism via the `-b` command line flag, which parses the received page, finds links, asks the user to select one, and execs into itself with the new link.
-This method of operation is currently quite limited, due to lacking path normalization functions that deal with more complex links (such as `../../docs`).

-It now supports parsing server messages, including redirects.
-However, these mechanisms are currently quite verbose.
+It supports parsing server messages, including redirects, and can deal with complex links, such as `../../docs`.
+Due to requiring a complete certificate trust chain, it has yet to be submitted to the browser torture test.

 #### Usage